 Hello, and thanks for your interest in the Fulbright Program.

-In recent years Dickinson students have achieved notable success in being selected as Fulbright scholars.
+In recent years Dickinson students have achieved notable success in being selected as Fulbright scholars, and Dickinson has been recognized as a Top Fulbright School five times in the past ten years.
 Please read about some of the Dickinson Fulbrighters profiled on the Fellowships page.

 All Fulbright programs are looking to send "cultural ambassadors" overseas.
 The emphasis is on mutual understanding - as a Fulbright scholar you are there to learn from peoples of other countries, and they are interested to learn about the US from you.
 That idea is central to the Fulbright organization.